evgenyb/evgenyb.github.io/_posts/2020-11-24-grafana-data-source-as-code-or-how-to-deploy-azure-monitor-data-course-to-grafana.md

 ### appInsights

-If team uses Application Insight service, they need to add `appInsights` section and provide the following information:
+If team uses Application Insights service, they need to add `appInsights` section and provide the following information:

-* applicationId - Application Insight `Application Id`
+* applicationId - Application Insights `Application Id`
-* apiKey - reference to key-vault secret containing Application Insight `API Key`
+* apiKey - reference to key-vault secret containing Application Insights `API Key`

 ## Provisioning script

-We use bash with [`jq`](https://stedolan.github.io/jq/) to work with `json`, `az cli` to work with Azure key-vault and `curl` to call Grafana rest API, and here is what provisioning script does:
+In our case, we use bash with [`jq`](https://stedolan.github.io/jq/) to work with `json`, `az cli` to get access to Azure resources (like key-vaults) and `curl` to call Grafana rest API, and here is what our provisioning script does:

 * Reads input parameters
 * Reads Grafana admin user password from the key-vault
-* Identifies user or spn Azure AD object id
 * Reads json configuration from the data-source file
 * Parses `name`, `type` and `team` information
 * If data-source contains `monitor` section, parses it and extracts all configuration values.
-Reads `clientSecret` property value from the key-vault.
+Reads `clientSecret` property value from the specified key-vault.
 * If data-source contains `logAnalytics` section, parses it and extracts all configuration values.
-Reads `clientSecret` property value from the key-vault.
+Reads `clientSecret` property value from the specified key-vault.
 * If data-source contains `appInsights` section, parses it and extracts all configuration values.
-Reads `apiKey` property value from the key-vault.
+Reads `apiKey` property value from the specified key-vault.
 * Replaces all placeholders with actual values in datasource template file
 * Checks if data-source already exists
-* If it does, updates existing data-source
+* If it does, updates existing data-source using Grafana Rest API
-* If it doesn't, creates a new data-source
+* If it doesn't, creates a new data-source using Grafana Rest API

-Here are some fragments of the script, and sorry for my `bash`:
+Here are some fragments of the script:

 ```bash
 ...